Keyword: Choux Pastry, Cream Puffs, How to make choux pastry, How to make eclairs, Profiteroles

 During the last 5 - 10 minutes of baking, prick each shell with a skewer or toothpick and let them dry out in the oven while baking.

 Remove from the oven, and let the choux pastry cases cool completely in a draft-free area.
 Preferably in a place that is not cold.
 (Letting them cool in an open but turned off oven is even better, but not necessary).

 Fill with a sweet or savory filling and serve immediately.
 Or you can store cooled choux pastry shells in an air-tight container for up to one day.
 To store them for longer, keep them in the freezer in an air-tight container.

-Please note - these are instructions for smaller pastry cases (1 1/2 - 2 inches in diameter when piped) .
-If you require larger profiteroles, you can bake the cases at 420°F for 10 minutes, and then at 350° F for 20-30 minutes until golden brown and puffed up.
+Please note - these are instructions for smaller pastry cases (1 1/2 - 2 inches in diameter when piped).
+If you're making larger profiteroles, you can bake the cases at 420°F for 10 minutes, and then at 350°F for 20-30 minutes until golden brown and puffed up.
 It may take longer, so keep an eye on the pastry.
-Bake until they are a dark golden color to ensure that they don't collapse when cooling down.
+Bake until they are dark golden color to ensure that they don't collapse when cooling down.
 Or you can bake them at 375°F for a longer time as well.

 Substitute half of the water with milk for softer choux pastry cases that have a better taste.